Skip to content

 The Proof

 A charge allocation system — real business logic, multi-table derivations, compliance requirements — previously took four developers two years to build.
-It never shipped.
-Rebuilt with declarative rules, it took a weekend.
-With GenAI-Logic directing AI to generate rules instead of code, the same system takes five minutes from a business prompt.

 What the Architecture Guarantees

-Two things that procedural code cannot claim:
+A fundamental claim that procedural code cannot make:

-All relevant rules run, in the correct order, on every transaction.
+This is the same kind of guarantee a database makes about transactions — applied to business logic.
 The rules engine computes dependency order from the rules themselves at startup — deterministically.
 The commit listener means there is no path that bypasses them.
 Not "we tested the paths we thought of."
 Guaranteed by construction.

 You don't assert compliance.
 You produce the proof.